exploringsciencenight/exploringsciencenight.github.io/README.md

 ## **Exploring Science Night Website**
 This website is maintained by Krishav Anand.
-Reach out by filling out the [Contact Form](exploringsciencenight.github.io/contact.html) or contacting Krishav at 2026677@apps.nsd.org.
+Reach out by filling out the contact form at [exploringsciencenight.github.io/contact.html](url) or contacting Krishav at 2026677@apps.nsd.org.